Acne Scar Treatment

-Some people go through adolescence fairly unscathed and have no artifacts of their acne that caused them such grief and lower self esteem.
-Others are not so lucky and are left with very obvious “pits” or “craters” or holes on their face that reminds them daily of the acne war zone that once plagued their skin.
+Some people go through adolescence fairly unscathed and have no artifacts of their acne that caused them such grief and lowered their self esteem.
+Others are not so lucky, and are left with very obvious “pits” or “craters” or holes on their face that reminds them daily of the acne war zone that once plagued their skin.
 And of course most women eventually just cover these imperfections with makeup which can collect in these pits and make the lesions more obvious.

-Since acne scarring is permanent there is no single modality that can 100% eradicate them and make them appear just like regular skin because it is a scar just as a burn scar can never be returned to 100% of its original appearance.
-Many aestheticians will offer microdermabrasion but this works very superficially and while can slightly improve the appearance and texture of the scar, does not attack the acne scar at the root of the problem which is fibrous scar tissue deep in the dermis and subcutaneous tissues.
-Traditionally fractional CO2 laser has frequently been used to improve acne scars but is extremely aggressive, causing a complete ablation of your skin and allowing the new skin to reform.
+Since acne scarring is permanent, there is no single modality that can 100% eradicate them and make them appear just like regular skin because it is a scar.
+Just as a burn scar can never be returned to 100% of its original appearance.
+Many aestheticians will offer microdermabrasion but this works very superficially and while can slightly improve the appearance and texture of the scar, does not attack the acne scar at the root of the problem, which is fibrous scar tissue deep in the dermis and subcutaneous tissues.
+Traditionally, fractional CO2 laser has frequently been used to improve acne scars but is extremely aggressive, causing a complete ablation of your skin and allowing the new skin to reform.
 This treatment requires a long downtime that many people cannot afford as well as multiple treatments.
 Microneedling and microneedling with PRP (also known as Vampire Facial) is also helpful for acne scars and have been used reliably for many many years.
-While these are eventually effective, they require multiple multiple sessions in order to realize a satisfactory result.
+While these are eventually effective, they require multiple sessions in order to realize a satisfactory result.

-For the ICEPICK scars, one can use TCA crosshatch which involves dipping a thin needle or toothpick into a very strong acid Trichloroacetic Acid 70% and inserting just the tip into the icepick scar causing the inside core of the icepick scar to burn off and allowing new skin to form inside that core.
+For the icepick scars, one can use TCA crosshatch, which involves dipping a thin needle or toothpick into a very strong acid Trichloroacetic Acid 70% and inserting just the tip into the icepick scar.
+This causes the inside core of the icepick scar to burn off and allowing new skin to form inside that core.